Interested to discover further details about the Flow & Flow Parallel Processing Unit (PPU)?

 How many people does Flow employ?

 The company has three co-founders and has hired the best pan-European industry talent to work on the first commercial version of PPU and its compiler.
-The current headcount is ten persons.
+The current headcount is twelve people.

 Which angels and venture firms have invested in Flow to date?